-The Porex evaluation team determined that Adaptive provided the best forecasting solution for their needs.
+The Porex evaluation team determined that Adaptive Insights provided the best forecasting solution for their needs.
 The solution provides Porex with a complete, integrated application for budgeting, forecasting, reporting, analysis, and consolidation across its global operations.

 "Each of the vendors gave us demos," says Aude Richez, Senior Financial Analyst at Porex.
 "We had a team of five people and used a set of criteria that we measured each product against.
-In the end we all agreed on Adaptive.
-Adaptive was by far the easiest to use, which was extremely important to us.
+In the end we all agreed on Adaptive Insights.
+Adaptive Insights was by far the easiest to use, which was extremely important to us.
 It was also the least expensive, which was a bonus."

-The evaluation team liked that Adaptive offered its solution with a software as a service (SaaS) delivery model, which removed the need for capital expenditures, minimized operational expenditures, and freed the company's IT group from having to support a forecasting infrastructure.
+The evaluation team liked that Adaptive Insights offered its solution with a software as a service (SaaS) delivery model, which removed the need for capital expenditures, minimized operational expenditures, and freed the company's IT group from having to support a forecasting infrastructure.

-"SaaS delivery was a big plus for Adaptive because we didn't want to have to get our IT team involved," Richez says.
+"SaaS delivery was a big plus for Adaptive Insights because we didn't want to have to get our IT team involved," Richez says.
 "We have a great IT team, but they just don't have the resources for us to ask them to do more.
-We really wanted to find a great hosted solution, and that is what Adaptive Planning gave us."
+We really wanted to find a great hosted solution, and that is what Adaptive Insights gave us."

-Porex deployed Adaptive Planning to about 50 users around the world, ranging from analysts to senior plant managers, and the sales team.
+Porex deployed Adaptive Insights to about 50 users around the world, ranging from analysts to senior plant managers, and the sales team.
 They use two instances, one for corporate financial planning and consolidation, and another for their complex sales forecasting.
 The sales forecasting instance, used by about 30 sales people, includes a multidimensional cube sheet for planning and analysis across some three billion dimension combinations.

-In addition to making extensive use of the forecasting functions, Porex also uses Adaptive for reporting and analysis.
-"At least once a month during and after closing we load all of our GL balances and do our reporting out of Adaptive Planning," Richez says.
+In addition to making extensive use of the forecasting functions, Porex also uses Adaptive Insights for reporting and analysis.
+"At least once a month during and after closing we load all of our GL balances and do our reporting out of Adaptive Insights," Richez says.
 "We also import transaction-level detail so that we can better understand our variances from plan."

 Ease of Use

 "IBM Cognos Planning was not a simple product to use," Richez says.
-"It's not like Adaptive Planning where you can figure things out on your own.
+"It's not like Adaptive Insights where you can figure things out on your own.
 And with Oracle Hyperion and IBM Cognos TM1, the evaluation team felt that somebody had to walk us through how everything was built."

 The ease of use issue was something that was of value not just to users, but to administration as well.
 "Our evaluation team found that some of the other products weren't even friendly for the power users," Richez says.
 "I had plenty of experience with IBM Cognos Planning, for example, and found that from the standpoint of making administrative changes and other power-user actions, it just wasn't user friendly.
-I fell in love with Adaptive immediately because it is powerful, flexible, and extremely easy to use."
+I fell in love with Adaptive Insights immediately because it is powerful, flexible, and extremely easy to use."

 Empowerment of Employees with Self-Service Reporting

-Adaptive is so intuitive and easy to use that it empowers employees by giving them the ability to create their own reports.
-"I tell new users that if they can work with Excel, they can use Adaptive," Richez says.
+Adaptive Insights is so intuitive and easy to use that it empowers employees by giving them the ability to create their own reports.
+"I tell new users that if they can work with Excel, they can use Adaptive Insights," Richez says.
 "The self-service aspect of reporting is empowering for our people because they are no longer confined to a canned set of reports.
 They don't have to make a request to someone else to build a new report; they can simply create their own.
 That is very empowering.
 It gives them the ability to explore data to find the information they need."